 To me, psychometrics is the most important discipline in psychology.
 It safeguards the quality of our measurements by examining the sources of validity evidence and the reliability of psychological constructs.
 Without measurement, there is no research; and with measurement, every substantive conclusion ultimately depends on the strength of the validity evidence supporting the interpretation of those scores.
 How could I not fall in love with that?

-Psychometrics starts from a simple yet powerful idea: what we observe are imperfect reflections of latent constructs that cannot be directly measured.
-These reflections show up in different indicators, such as questionnaire items, task performances, or behavioral measures, each capturing the construct in its own imperfect way.
-Psychometric models help us make sense of that imperfection by linking observed variables to latent constructs, accounting for measurement error, and allowing us to study structural relations among cognitive constructs.
+Psychometrics starts from a simple but powerful idea: what we observe are imperfect reflections of latent constructs that cannot be directly measured.
+Those reflections show up in questionnaire items, task performances, or behavioral measures, each capturing the construct in its own imperfect way.
+Psychometric models help us make sense of that imperfection by linking observed variables to latent constructs, accounting for measurement error, and letting us study structural relations among psychological constructs.

-That perspective changed the way I understood research.
-Measurement stopped being a technical step and became a way of thinking about how we connect data to theory.
+That perspective changed how I think about research.
+Measurement stopped being a technical step and became a way of connecting data to theory.
 In fact, the substantive conclusions researchers care about most are precisely the structural part of psychometric models: the relations among latent constructs that give psychological theory its meaning.

 My toxic love: Bayesian Statistics

-De Finetti’s provocative idea planted a new seed of doubt about my own work, since every frequentist model deals with probability in one way or another.
-What began as a small detour into Bayesian statistics quickly became an obsession, and, unexpectedly, it helped me understand frequentist methods more clearly than ever before.
-In fact, all the frequentist statistics we know are simply a particular case of Bayesian statistics, much like a golden retriever is just one breed of dog.
-And to be precise, the frequentist version is probably the most cumbersome of all the Bayesian ones.
+That idea planted a new seed of doubt about my own work, since every frequentist model deals with probability in one way or another.
+What started as a small detour into Bayesian statistics quickly became an obsession, and, unexpectedly, it helped me understand frequentist methods more clearly than before.
+All the frequentist statistics we know are simply a particular case of Bayesian statistics, much like a golden retriever is just one breed of dog.
+And the frequentist version is probably the most cumbersome of the bunch.

-Maybe that is why those who discover Bayesian statistics rarely go back.
-It is not just a different way of analyzing data, but a more flexible way of thinking.
-In fact, it allows you to build and test virtually any model you can imagine, to quantify the uncertainty in a natural and intuitive way, and to work without relying on asymptotic assumptions that often make little sense in practice.
+Maybe that’s why those who discover Bayesian statistics rarely go back.
+It’s not just a different way of analyzing data, but a more flexible way of thinking.
+It lets you build and test virtually any model you can imagine, quantify uncertainty in a natural and intuitive way, and work without relying on asymptotic assumptions that often make little sense in practice.
 In my view, the Bayesian approach, especially in applied research, is far more transparent and honest about its assumptions than any frequentist model.